BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKAdaptiveHistogramEqualizationImage.md

 ## Description

-filter_data.detail_desc=Histogram equalization modifies the contrast in an image.
+Histogram equalization modifies the contrast in an image.
 The AdaptiveHistogramEqualizationImageFilter is a superset of many contrast enhancing filters.
 By modifying its parameters (alpha, beta, and window), the AdaptiveHistogramEqualizationImageFilter can produce an adaptively equalized histogram or a version of unsharp mask (local mean subtraction).
 Instead of applying a strict histogram equalization in a window about a pixel, this filter prescribes a mapping function (power law) controlled by the parameters alpha and beta.

 The parameter alpha controls how much the filter acts like the classical histogram equalization method (alpha=0) to how much the filter acts like an unsharp mask (alpha=1).